-issue two is a hand-bound 5″x7″ cardboard book with a wrap-around color cover, and a cord with glass beads to help secure the literary treasure.
+issue two is a hand-bound 5″x7″ cardboard book with a wrap-around color cover, and a cord with glass beads to help secure this literary treasure.
 It features flash fiction/nonfiction, poetry, and visual art from over thirty creatives across the globe.
-This little book shows the power a page holds in a series of explorations ranging in style and voice.
+This little book showcases the power of the page in a series of explorations ranging in style and voice.

 Click here to place your order.
 Orders will ship in 1-5 days.